watson-developer-cloud/go-sdk/README.md

 ```

 Note: For the latest tag release, look into [examples][examples] folder for basic and advanced examples.

+## Discovery v2 only on CP4D
+Discovery v2 is only available on Cloud Pak for Data.

 ## Running in IBM Cloud